 WHAT HAPPENS IF I FAIL AN ASSESSMENT?

 You are encouraged to seek assistance from your tutors or assessors if you feel you are having problems.
 If an assessor decides that an assessment has not fulfilled the requirements, students will be given valuable feedback and allowed two further opportunities to re-submit the assessment.

 If you feel that your assessment has been unreasonably marked down, in the first instance, please seek feedback from your assessor.
 If after talking to your assessor, you are not satisfied, you may appeal the assessors’ result to the appeals process.
 Please follow the process in the Student Handbook, or request assistance from the Principal.

 Students are required to acknowledge all sources of information in their assessments.
 The use of other people’s work without acknowledgement being given, is a serious offence.
 It is plagiarism.

-There are many areas of common knowledge that do not need to be referenced; however when a student draws on someone else’ research or uses another person wording, this must be acknowledged.
+There are many areas of common knowledge that do not need to be referenced; however when a student draws on someone else’ research or uses another person’s wording, this must be acknowledged.

-Students are required to sign a declaration on each of their assessments that it is your own work and does not belong to someone else.
-There are consequences for a student who is suspected of plagiarism.
+Students are required to sign a declaration on each of their assessments that it is their own work and does not belong to someone else.
+There are consequences for a student who is suspected of plagiarism